Frequently Asked Questions

 Headquartered in San Francisco, the Foundation works through a network of offices in 18 Asian countries and in Washington, DC.
 We focus on country, regional, and cross-border issues through our field offices in Afghanistan, Bangladesh, Cambodia, China, India, Indonesia, Korea, Laos, Malaysia, Mongolia, Myanmar, Nepal, Pakistan, Philippines, Sri Lanka, Thailand, Timor-Leste, and Vietnam.
 We also conduct programming in Japan, Pacific Island Nations, and Singapore.

 Working with public and private partners, we receive funding from a diverse group of bilateral and multilateral development agencies, foundations, corporations, and individuals.
-In 2012, we provided nearly $100 million in direct program support and distributed textbooks and other educational materials valued at over $30 million.
+In 2015, we provided more than $95 million in direct program support and distributed textbooks and other educational materials valued at over $10 million.

 We collaborate with private and public partners in Asia in the areas of Governance and Law, Economic Development, Women's Empowerment, Environment, Regional Cooperation, Books for Asia, and Exchanges.
 During the past five years, the Foundation has supported more than 1,000 nongovernmental organizations throughout Asia.